Zhuge Liang's Northern Expeditions: Fifth expedition

 During the stalemate, when Zhuge Liang sent a messenger to meet Sima Yi, Sima Yi asked the messenger about Zhuge Liang's daily routine and living conditions.
-The messenger said that Zhuge Liang consumed three to four sheng of grain a day and that he micromanaged almost everything, except trivial issues like punishments for minor offences.
+The messenger said that Zhuge Liang consumed three to four sheng of grain a day and that he micromanaged almost everything except for trivial issues like punishments for minor offences.
 After hearing that, Sima Yi remarked, "How can Zhuge Kongming expect to last long?
 He's going to die soon."

 The stalemate at the Wuzhang Plains lasted for over 100 days.
 Sometime between 11 September and 10 October 234, (Note: The Sanguozhi recorded that Zhuge Liang fell sick and died in the 8th lunar month of the 12th year of the Jianxing era in Liu Shan's reign.
-This month corresponds to 11 September to 10 October 234 in the Gregorian calendar.)
+The month corresponds to 11 September to 10 October 234 in the Gregorian calendar.)
 Zhuge Liang became critically ill and died in camp.
 He was 54 (by East Asian age reckoning) at the time of his death.

 When Sima Yi heard from civilians that Zhuge Liang had died from illness and that the Shu army had burnt down their camp and retreated, he led his troops in pursuit and caught up with them.
 The Shu forces, on Yang Yi and Jiang Wei's command, turned around and readied themselves for battle.
 Sima Yi pulled back his troops and retreated.
-Some days later, while surveying the remains of the Shu camp, Sima Yi remarked, "What a genius he was!"
-Based on his observations that the Shu army made a hasty retreat, he concluded that Zhuge Liang had indeed died and so he led his troops in pursuit again.
-When Sima Yi reached Chi'an (赤岸), he asked the civilians living there about Zhuge Liang and heard that there was a recent popular saying: "A dead Zhuge (Liang) scares away a living Zhongda (Note: "Zhongda" was Sima Yi's courtesy name.)"
+Some days later, while he surveyed the remains of the Shu camp, Sima Yi remarked, "What a genius he was!"
+Based on his observations that the Shu army made a hasty retreat, he concluded that Zhuge Liang had indeed died and Sama Yi he led his troops in pursuit again.
+When he reached Chi'an (赤岸), he asked the civilians living there about Zhuge Liang and heard that there was a recent popular saying: "A dead Zhuge (Liang) scares away a living Zhongda (Note: "Zhongda" was Sima Yi's courtesy name.)"
 He laughed and said, "I can predict the thoughts of the living but I can't predict those of the dead."

 Results

 Zhuge Liang's expeditions managed to inflict damage to the Wei army, killed several notable Wei commanders, and captured two small commanderies, but he failed to fulfil his strategic goal.
-After Zhuge Liang's death, his successor, Jiang Wan, changed the policy and turned to a defensive stance.
+After Zhuge Liang's death, his successor, Jiang Wan, changed policy to a defensive stance.
 Some people in Eastern Wu suspected that Shu Han wanted to renege on the Shu-Wu alliance, but Sun Quan commented that it was simply a sign of fatigue and exhaustion.

 Yi Zhongtian listed three reasons for Zhuge Liang's failures: